 I must have had my doubts: I phrased the blog title as a question, rather than a statement.
 Fast-forward through a few months of emotional excavation and I’m now certain it’s the other way round.

 I want to make it clear I’m not saying this to shift any blame onto women; I’m trying to unpick the sequence of events to help unravel and end patriarchy.

 Climate change in a belt from North Africa to Central Asia led to desertification (fertile land turning to desert), famine, and a fight for shrinking food and water sources.

-This had a double-whammy impact on the human psyche that has been seen in recent instances of environmental stress, such as droughts in East Africa in the 1970s:
+This had a double-whammy impact on the human psyche that has been seen in recent instances of environmental stress and eco-anxiety, such as droughts in East Africa in the 1970s:

 - An all-consuming obsession with food whereby strength, capacity for violence and intelligence conferred an evolutionary advantage

 - A breakdown in emotional cohesion that diminished, denigrated and traumatised everything feminine, emotional or sexual

 This traumatisation included the feminine aspects of men.